fablabbcn/smartcitizen-docs/docs/_FAQ.md

 ## Can I send data to a different platform?

+Yes.
+There are various ways in which you can do this.
+You can either configure your SCK to send data directly to your own [MQTT](https://mqtt.org/) broker via the [Shell](/guides/getting-started/using-the-shell/).
+Otherwise, you can forward incoming data via the Smart Citizen Platform.
+See details on [data forwarding](/data/data-platform/#data-fowarding) on the [data platform](/data/data-platform) page, or visit the [developer documentation]({{extra.urls.developer.link}}) for more details on our API.

 ## How can I get a kit?

+This is an easy one!
+Kits are available for purchase at :gift: **[{{ extra.urls.buy.name }}]({{ extra.urls.buy.link }})**.

+If you are involved in a research project, an educational initiative, or developing a specialized monitoring system we can support and offer customized solutions.
+Contact us via **[{{ extra.urls.info.name }}]({{ extra.urls.info.link }})** to discuss your exact needs.

 ## Are there enclosures included?

+The Smart Citizen Kit doesn’t come with an enclosure, but there are plenty of freely available designs on our [enclosures repository]({{ extra.urls.enclosures.link }})**!.
+We have a wide range of open source designs that you can 3D print and build yourself, saving some industrial plastic manufacturing in the process.
+If you don’t have a 3D printer, you can always [find a Fab Lab near you](https://fablabs.io/labs/map) and once the enclosure’s life is done, you can repurpose it to make more 3D printing filament!

 ## I want to contribute, what can I do?

+We would love you to contribute!
+Is modeling your thing?
+Take a look at our [enclosure repository]({{ extra.urls.enclosures.link }}) and try your hand at designing or tweaking an enclosure.
+Are you into tech specs?
+Help us add information to the documentation!
+Do you like coding?
+Take a look at our open source repositories and contribute to the source code of the [firmware]({{extra.urls.firmware.link}}) or the [data platform]({{extra.urls.ghapi}})!